 There are supporting resources similar to those that were included in Icewind Dale: Rime of the Frostmaiden, such as cards and pages that are designed to be copied and printed as references and tools.
 There is a map of the Witchlight Carnival for use while exploring the enchanting traveling carnival, as well as a full map of Prismeer.
 There are roleplaying aids that encompass details about the significant and the less important NPCs, from characters that drive the narrative to somewhat more colorful characters who are less pivotal to the story, but no less interesting.
 Additionally, the inclusion of the Story Tracker is a great resource for Dungeon Masters to help keep track of important details about characters and events.
 In Prismeer, effects such as curses or decisions made by players at certain points of the adventure might have further ramifications down the road, and the Story Tracker can help keep those together in one place.

-The Wild Beyond the Witchlight brings a handful of new character creation options to 5th Edition, and all are whimsical and fey in both style and theme.
+The Wild Beyond the Witchlight brings a handful of new character creation options to fifth edition, and all are whimsical and fey in both style and theme.
 There are two new player background options: the feylost and the Witchlight hand.
 The feylost is a beautiful and authentic piece of inspiration that echoes old fey mythology, a child taken from their home to be raised in the Feywild.
 Characters with the feylost background have a special connection and insight to the Feywild, considering it their “home away from home.”
 The Witchlight hand is a member of the carnival that ushers in the adventure.
 Another perfectly themed background, a Witchlight hand might have run away from home as a child to join the carnival, and they probably never looked back.

 The new playable races are both fey in nature, but the adventure recommends that players who choose to play these new races are native to the world that the other characters are, that the Plane of the Faerie is new to them as well.
 There is the Fairy, with wings and fairy magic; and the Harengon, rabbitfolk who are the embodiments of speed, freedom, and travel.
 Both bring fun and creative options for players, adding color and diversity to any adventuring party.